Your activity may include some or all steps below, depending on the capacity of the LDAT and partner community organisations.

 In Victoria, local council may object to a liquor licence application within their jurisdiction.
 The VCGLR has prepared a local government liquor licence objection kit detailing how local council may do so, what are considered reasonable grounds for objecting, and a template for objection:

 Because of the nature of your local council, there is not a requirement to demonstrate that it will be personally affected by the application in the way that an individual objector must.
-This may result in council being able to make a more successful objection under the Liquor Control Reform Act 1998 Section 40 (1A) “on the ground that the grant, variation or relocation would be conducive to or encourage the misuse or abuse of alcohol”.
+This may result in council being able to make a more successful objection under the Liquor Control Reform Act 1998 Section 40 (1A) “on the ground that the grant, variation or relocation would be conducive to or encourage the use of alcohol”.

 Objections must be lodged with the VCGLR.